Protected chaos in a topological lattice: Methods

 Note that the conditions are evaluated sequentially: if condition 1 is satisfied, the data point belongs to `All double'; if condition 1 is not satisfied but condition 2 is, the data point belongs to `Mixed'; otherwise, the data point belongs to `All single.'

 Remarkably, even though the classes can be determined using only data points with $L_a < 50$ and $L_b < 50$, yet $95\%$ accuracy is achieved in classifying the extended region $L_a < 100$ and $L_b < 100$.
-By analyzing the accuracy trend across the trained parameter region (Fig.~\ref{classification_accuracy_over_N}), it becomes clear that beyond $L_a < 50$ and $L_b < 50$, the system provides no additional information, and the accuracy stabilizes.
-Consequently, these inequalities accurately describe a broader range of unsimulated parameter regions, highlighting their strong generalizability.
+By analyzing the accuracy trend across the trained parameter region (Figure~\ref{classification_accuracy_over_N}), it becomes clear that beyond $L_a < 50$ and $L_b < 50$, the system provides no additional information, and the accuracy stabilizes.
+Consequently, these inequalities accurately describe a broader range of unsimulated parameter regions, highlighting their strong generalizability (see Sections VII and VIII in the Supporting Information).

 This approach reduces the need for computationally intensive simulations across entire phase spaces and allows for explicit theoretical formulations.
 Furthermore, this approach can be extended to identify non-linear phase boundaries using the SVM kernel trick.